caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ChocolateEgg parameterless constructor completed.
 ```

-If a class has multiple constructors, you can specify that a constructor should call another constructor in the same class before executing, using the `this` keyword.
+If a class has multiple constructors, you can instead specify that a constructor should call another constructor in the same class before executing, using the `this` keyword.

 ```
 namespace MyExample